-What more can a devout chocoholic dream of, but a four-day feast of everything imaginable, in chocolate?
+What more can a devout chocoholic dream of but a four-day feast of everything chocolate imaginable?
 Cosenza’s divine chocolate festival, dedicated to the Food of the Gods, delivers just that – sublime mouth-watering chocolate creations!

-Having experienced Cosenza’s delightful chocolate festival (Festa del Cioccolato) in 2016 and only a stone’s throw from our apartment, I am adamant not to miss this chocolate extravaganza this year.
+Experiencing Cosenza’s delightful chocolate festival (Festa del Cioccolato) in 2016 and only a stone’s throw from the apartment, I’m adamant not to miss this chocolate extravaganza this year.

-In fact, I’ve decided to make this my yearly ritual for the rest of my days, whilst here in Italy…
+Actually, I’ve decided to make this my yearly ritual for the rest of my days, whilst here in Italy.

 In 2016, over 180,000 people attended the festival.
 Figures for 2017 are not out yet.

-The map of Cosenza city in this post displays Corso Mazzini, which is about a two-kilometre pedestrian strip.
-At a guess and to give you an idea of the size, I would say that this year’s chocolate festival spanned over one kilometre of this street.
+At a guess and to give you an idea of the chocolate festival’s size, I would say that this year’s festival spans over one-kilometre of this street.

-Having created hand-made chocolates for Christmas gifts many years’ ago on a yearly basis, I know and can appreciate that skill and patience are required, when making chocolate delights.
+Having created hand-made chocolates many years’ ago for Christmas gifts on a yearly basis, I know and can appreciate the skill and patience required when making chocolate delights.

 If you don’t have both when tempering chocolate, then a disaster is imminent…and many disasters have I had!